 The Grand Haven Furniture Company was purchased in 1895 by Isaac De Kubber [1849-1916], James Tillotson of Grand Rapids, and E. Stanton Bliss of Saginaw and renamed the Sterling Furniture Company.
-The company employed 70 to 100 men and manufactured a line of medium priced sideboards, fancy cabinets, odd dressers, buffets, and other furniture.
+The company employed 70 to 100 men and manufactured a line of medium-priced sideboards, fancy cabinets, odd dressers, buffets, and other furniture.
 It was located at the foot of Sixth Street, north of Monroe.
 Officers were Isaac De Kubber, President; Abraham De Kubber [1856-1923], Vice President; and E. Stanton Bliss, Secretary and Treasurer.
-Isaac De Kubber was for eleven years Superintendent of Widdicomb Furniture Company of Grand Rapids and the other De Kubber was Superintendent of Widdicomb Mantel co and later the Michigan Valley Furniture Company.
-Bliss was for several years with his uncle A. T. Bliss of Saginaw and later with the Widdicomb Furniture Company.
+Isaac De Kubber was for eleven years Superintendent of Widdicomb Furniture Company of Grand Rapids and the other De Kubber was for several years with his uncle A. T. Bliss of Saginaw and later with the Widdicomb Furniture Company.
 By 1900 the name of the business appears to have been changed to Bliss Furniture.